 No home is truly level.
 However, some homes are more level than others due to settling.
 Bring a marble to an open house and place the marble around different areas of the floor of each room.
 The older the house, the more important it is to do the marble test to see how uneven the floors are.
 Sometimes a house will aggressively settle, creating a hump in the middle.

-Deflections are costly to fix because you’ve got to rip out the existing floor, correct the support columns, find a matching floor, and finish it to match the original flooring.
+Deflections may be costly to fix because you've got to rip out the existing floor, correct the support columns, find a matching floor, and finish it to match the original flooring.
 And if there are very uneven floors, foundation work might also be needed.

 It is natural to have uneven floors for older homes that have settled over time.
 In fact, an older home where the foundation has settled may be safer than a new home where the earth has not yet had a chance to shift.
 If the previous homeowner has obviously done foundation work, like install a concrete I-beam and a steal beam for support, you are likely good.